 There are a variety of project management software tools that streamline projects you may be working on, such as knowledge syntheses.
 Some recommendations include:

 Training is a crucial component to successfully managing a knowledge synthesis project.

-If you're interested in learning about how to analyzing and reporting results from systematic reviews and meta-analyses and learn about critical appraisal, enroll in the free online course CERTaIN: Knowledge Synthesis: Systematic Reviews and Clinical Decision Making.
+If you're interested in learning about how to analyze and report results from systematic reviews and meta-analyses and learn about critical appraisal, enroll in the free online course CERTaIN: Knowledge Synthesis: Systematic Reviews and Clinical Decision Making.

-A report by Gillies et al. (2009) shows that although a lack of time poses as the largest barrier in the full completion of a Cochrane review, co-author communication also poses as a barrier, among others.
+A report by Gillies et al. (2009) claims that in addition to a lack of time as the largest barrier in the full completion of a Cochrane review, co-author communication also poses as a barrier, among others.
 It is not uncommon for review teams to consist of team members that live in different time zones, speak different languages, or do not personally know everyone on the team.
-Baker et al. (2010) therefore recommend that teams "establish effective communication strategies at the onset of the project.
+Baker et al. (2010) therefore recommend that teams, "establish effective communication strategies at the onset of the project.
 It may be useful to develop a documented communications plan" (p.
-449) It is essential that teams maintain consistent personal communication with one another through email, video calls, conference calls, and resource sharing platforms.
+449).
+It is essential that teams maintain consistent personal communication with one another through email, video calls, conference calls, and resource sharing platforms.

 Read more about the role and importance of the team in conducting a knowledge synthesis:

 Gerstein Science Information Centre

 Toronto, ON, M5S 1A5